AIFist/thumbly-privacy-policy/README.md

 # Privacy Policy

-Last updated:
+**Last updated: 12/4/2025**

 ## Overview

-This app allows users to: 12/4/2025
+This app allows users to:
 - Share YouTube videos.
-- Download video thumbnails to the public folder (/Pictures).
-- Copy video descriptions, titles, hashtags, keywords, and transcripts.
+- View and copy video descriptions, titles, hashtags, keywords, and transcripts.
 - Use Gemini AI to generate new scripts from video transcripts.

 We are committed to protecting your privacy and ensuring transparency about how your data is handled.